dotnet/docs-aspire/docs/whats-new/preview-4.md

 ### Entity Framework migrations

-We've improved the process of using [EF Core tooling to create migrations](/ef/core/managing-schemas/migrations/) within .NET Aspire apps.
+We've improved the process of using [EF Core tooling to create migrations](/ef/core/managing-schemas/migrations/) within .NET Aspire projects.
 Previously, EF Core tooling would fail, displaying an error that the database connection string is missing.
 This error occurred because EF Core tooling initiated the app, not .NET Aspire hosting, resulting in a failure to inject a connection string into the app.
 In preview 4, .NET Aspire detects whether a project is launched with EF Core tooling and disables connection string validation, allowing migrations to be successfully created.

 Another challenge with EF Core migrations is applying them to a transient database that starts up with the app.
 An approach we've been exploring involves adding a .NET background worker resource to the .NET Aspire solution.
 This worker executes migrations when the app host starts.